Malecks/Malecks/README.md

 - 👨‍🎨 Have a look at my portfolio here: <a href="https://alexmathers.com">alexmathers.com</a>
 - 📱 My day job is: Sr. Product Designer at <a href="https://shopify.com">Shopify</a>
 - 🎨 I created an app called <a href="https://bit.ly/PALette">Palette Cam</a>
-- 🐶 My dog's name is 'Billy', that's him on the left <--